phiil-92/ssh-manager/README.md

 - AES256-GCM encrypted credential store
 - Tabs and split view
 - Folders, tags, favourites
+- Snippet panel for shortcuts
+- Option to export/import saved connections encrypted as .sshm files
 - Server stats at the bottom of connected instance

 ## Install